 You might have to comply with the GDPR

-How they are the same
+How are they the same

-• GDPR says “The controller and the processor shall implement appropriate technical and organisational measures to ensure a level of security appropriate to the risks represented by the processing and the nature of the personal data to be protected”.
+- GDPR says “The controller and the processor shall implement appropriate technical and organisational measures to ensure a level of security appropriate to the risks represented by the processing and the nature of the personal data to be protected”.

-• POPIA says “A responsible party must secure the integrity and confidentiality of personal information in its possession or under its control by taking appropriate, reasonable technical and organisational measures”.
+- POPIA says “A responsible party must secure the integrity and confidentiality of personal information in its possession or under its control by taking appropriate, reasonable technical and organisational measures”.

 Which one do you follow?

-How they are different
+How are they different

 The GDPR does not protect legal entities.
-It also does not create such serious penalties for failing to protect an account number.
+It also does not create such severe penalties for failing to protect an account number.
 It exempts some SMEs from having to keep records.
 SMEs can find a useful infographic for SMEs on the website of the European Commission.
 The GDPR also makes it obligatory for only some organisations to have a data protection officer, while POPIA provides that every organisation has an information officer by default.
 And the GDPR deals with the right to be forgotten and data portability.
 The GDPR has a definition of genetic data and requires data controllers to do data protection impact assessments.
 The fines are much bigger in the GDPR but there are no criminal offences in the GDPR.

 You must take a global view

-1. Empower yourself with practical knowledge by booking practical legal training.
+- Empower yourself with practical knowledge by booking practical legal training.

 Get the GDPR POPIA comparison report

-• implement better programmes to protect personal information or data,
+- implement better programmes to protect personal information or data,

-• comply with both laws,
+- comply with both laws,

-• fit your POPIA compliance effort in with your global data protection compliance programme,
+- fit your POPIA compliance effort in with your global data protection compliance programme,

-• comply with a local data protection law after you’ve complied with the GDPR without redoing much of the things you’ve already done, or
+- comply with a local data protection law after you’ve complied with the GDPR without redoing much of the things you’ve already done, or

-• avoid having to do things twice.
+- avoid having to do things twice.

 There are two ways for you to get the report.

-1. You can buy the report for a once-off fee.
+- You can buy the report for a once-off fee.

-2. Members of our data protection programme get the report as part of their subscription.
+- Members of our data protection programme get the report as part of their subscription.

 The difference between data privacy, data protection and POPI